Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

-To ensure that Assumption \ref{vertex:assump}~holds, a twofold regularity is needed.
-Firstly, for a vertex with given in- and out-weight, the distribution of the threshold value must stabilize, even though the number of exposures appearing in the sum in (\ref{ex1:perc:thres}) increases.
-Secondly, a law of large numbers for the empirical distribution of the threshold values has to hold.
-See Subsection \ref{ssec:examples} for general examples of financial systems satisfying Assumption \ref{vertex:assump}.

 For the remainder of this subsection, we consider a sequence of financial systems denoted as $(\mathbf{w}^-(n),\mathbf{w}^+(n),\mathbf{s}(n),E(n),\mathbf{c}(n))$ and satisfying Assumption \ref{vertex:assump}.
 In particular, we denote by $(W^-,W^+,S,T)$ a random vector distributed according to the limiting distribution $G$ from Assumption \ref{vertex:assump}.
 We assume that the financial systems have experienced an external shock such that a positive fraction of banks have capital zero.
 In the notation from above this means $\P(T=0)>0$.
-Hence we are in a situation in which a default cascade is about to happen and we are interested in the damage to the financial system and the wider economy, given by $\mathcal{S}_n=\sum_{i\in\mathcal{D}_n}s_i$ the total systemic importance of defaulted banks after the contagion process.
-This damage $\mathcal{S}_n$ is a random number for each $n\in\N$.
-As the network size gets large, however, we show that $n^{-1}\mathcal{S}_n$ converges to a deterministic value which we can determine exactly.
+Hence we are in a situation in which a default cascade is about to happen, and our aim is to study the size of the final default cluster ${\cal D}_n$ and its systemic importance ${\cal S}_n$.
+Our main result shows, in complete analogy to the threshold model, that as the network size gets large, the quantity $n^{-1}\mathcal{S}_n$ converges to a deterministic value which we can pin down.
 To this end, we denote

 where as in Subsection \ref{ssec:special:case:threshold:model}

 and

 where again as in Subsection \ref{ssec:special:case:threshold:model}